Harika-SVL/Shell-Scripting/notes.md

 ![Alt text](shots/74.PNG)
 ![Alt text](shots/75.PNG)

-* Write a sed command to print
+* Write a sed command to print the following :

     * all the records having Libya
     * Replace Libya with UAE